mobily/tifi/README.md

 <h1 align="center">
-  Tifi
+  Tifi (abbreviation for There, I fixed it!)
 </h1>

 <blockquote align="center">
   🤓 Tifi is a library for functional programming in TypeScript.
 It solves a problem of the existence of both <code>undefined</code> and <code>null</code>.
-It's also an abbreviation for <code>There, I fixed it</code>.
+Tifi is inspired by the OCaml/Reason utilities for the option data type.
 </blockquote>

 <p align="center">